This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Whereas some babies are diagnosed with cerebral palsy at birth or the first six months of life due to apparent signs, toddlers with cerebral palsy are often diagnosed when they enter the walking stage.

-Children with mild cerebral palsy may exhibit signs of difficulty controlling movement as they try to walk, marked by a limp or tightness in the joints.
+- Children with mild cerebral palsy may exhibit signs of difficulty controlling movement as they try to walk, marked by a limp or tightness in the joints.
 They could also have problems controlling the muscles in their hands and feet.

-Along with physical symptoms, mild cerebral palsy can also cause cognitive issues.
+- Along with physical symptoms, mild cerebral palsy can also cause cognitive issues.
 Not all children will experience these types of problems, but those who do may lack vocabulary words that most children their age know and may have difficulties in learning.

-The good news is that cerebral palsy is not progressive, meaning it does not worsen over time.
+- The good news is that cerebral palsy is not progressive, meaning it does not worsen over time.
 Further, children with mild cerebral palsy can generally learn to walk unassisted and typically take care of daily tasks, such as eating independently and dressing.

-If your child was diagnosed with cerebral palsy during infancy, your toddler’s daily activities and symptoms would depend on the type of cerebral palsy they have, along with the severity.
+- If your child was diagnosed with cerebral palsy during infancy, your toddler’s daily activities and symptoms would depend on the type of cerebral palsy they have, along with the severity.

-Toddlers with severe cerebral palsy will typically not be able to walk and will need to, at some point, use a wheelchair or other assistive device for movement.
+- Toddlers with severe cerebral palsy will typically not be able to walk and will need to, at some point, use a wheelchair or other assistive device for movement.

-Learning skills could also be affected and usually manifest when the child is a toddler.
+- Learning skills could also be affected and usually manifest when the child is a toddler.
 While a toddler with mild cerebral palsy may communicate, toddlers with severe cerebral palsy may not.

-Toddlers with severe cerebral palsy are more likely to have feeding issues.
+- Toddlers with severe cerebral palsy are more likely to have feeding issues.
 Children who require tube feeding are at a greater risk of mortality due to aspiration, respiratory infections, and other issues.[2]
-Many of these children are also malnourished, which can lead to growth development issues.
+Many of these children are also malnourished, which can lead to growth and development issues.

 How to Know if Your Toddler Has Cerebral Palsy